Sambath82/Quarterly-Sales-Report-in-Power-BI/ReadMe.md

 ## Key Insights

 ### Sales Performance and Profitability
-The dashboard reveals a significant 56% increase in sales for Q1 compared to last year, but the profit margin remains at a low 0.06%.
+The dashboard reveals a significant 56% increase in sales for Q1 in 2020 compared to last year, but the profit margin remains at a low 0.06%.

 **Insight:** This may indicate high operational costs, excessive discounts, or inefficient cost management.
 Further cost analysis is needed to optimize profitability.